-The best day of the week to open our spiritual reservoir is Shabbos.
-Shabbos is a day dedicated completely to God.
-We completely abandon our weekday focus and burdens.
-On Shabbos we don't discuss our financial needs and plans.
-We don't discuss divrei chol, sports, business and recreation.
+The best day of the week to open our spiritual reservoir is Shabbos, a day dedicated completely to God.
+We totally abandon our weekday focus and burdens.
+On Shabbos, we don't discuss our financial needs and plans.
+We don't discuss divrei chol, sports, business, and recreation.
 It is a day dedicated to prayer and study of Torah.
 It is a day when families come together.
 The father makes kiddush and sings Shabbos songs with his children.
 The mother lights Shabbos candles.
 The parents bless their children.
 It is a beautiful, holy day.

-The day of Shabbos itself supports the isarusa d'l'tata, the movement from below.
+The day of Shabbos itself supports the isarusa d'letata, the movement from below.
 Even this movement from below has a secret guiding hand from above.
 Hashem gives us the day of Shabbos, a special day to rest from the wearisome, stale atmosphere of the six days of the week.
-We can find our recluse and true selves on the holy day of Shabbos.
+We can find our true selves on the holy day of Shabbos.
 It gives us the ability to open up and make the first move towards the Almighty.
-For women this may be when they light candles, for men when they make kiddush, for everyone when we sing L'cha Dodi.
+For women, this may be when they light candles; for men, when they make kiddush; and for everyone, when we sing Lechah Dodi.

 The day comes with so much revelation and holiness.
-The Jew begins the process with isarusa d'l'tata and Hashem continues with isarusa d'l'eila.
-Shabbos is the day of matan Torah, because Shabbos is the day on which we are ready to make the first moves towards Hashem.
-On Shabbos we connect to Him - and that's why He connects to us.
+The Jew begins the process with isarusa d'letata and Hashem continues with isarusa d'le'eila.
+Shabbos is the day of matan Torah because it is the day on which we are ready to make the first moves towards Hashem.
+On Shabbos, we connect to Him-and that's why He connects to us.

-D. Yesh and Ayin, To Be or Not To Be?
+D Yeish and Ayin, To Be or Not to Be?

-Shem Mishmuel explains a great concept, the problem of yesh and ayin, existence and non existence.
-The question is, do I really exist, am I real, or is Hashem the only true existence?
-After all what am I in contrast to Him?
-Shem Mishmuel explains the chassidic understanding of the philosophical issue of man's worth in the shadow of God.
+The Shem Mishmuel goes on to explain a great concept: the problem of yeish and ayin, existence and non-existence.
+The question is: Do I really exist, am I real, or is Hashem the only true existence?
+After all, what am I compared to Him?
+The Shem Mishmuel explains the Chassidic understanding of the philosophical issue of man's worth in the shadow of God.

-Is Adam a something, a yesh, or an ayin, nothing?
-This is a great problem.
-Chassidus and Torah in general take a dialectic approach to address this issue.
+Chassidus and Torah in general take a dialectic approach to this issue.
 On one hand, humankind is great.
-People are like angels, sometimes even greater than angels.
+People are like-and sometimes even greater than-angels.
 The whole world is created for people.
-The heavens, sun, moon and stars were all created for people to be able to serve God.
-God spent six days preparing a gorgeous hotel that we call Earth.
-People are great, so Hashem wanted he world to be great for them.
+The heavens, sun, moon, and stars were all created for people to be able to serve God.
+God spent six days preparing the gorgeous hotel that we call Earth.
+People are great, so Hashem wanted the world to be great for them.
 People are the goal and crown of all of creation.
+As the pasuk states, "Vatechas'reihu me'at mei'Elokim" (Tehillim 8:6), we are just a little lower than God in this world.